franburstall/ivy-emms/README.md

 |`a`| Add track(s) to the end of the current playlist|
 |`i`| Insert track(s) into the current playlist right after the current track|

+## Rebuilding the track-list

+Call `ivy-emms` with a prefix argument `C-u M-x ivy-emms` to rebuild the track list.
+Useful if you add new music to EMMS after loading `ivy-emms`.

 # Acknowledgements